jvbraganca/dispatcher-bot/README.md

 Please, go to: [Discord Application page](https://discordapp.com/oauth2/authorize?client_id=490642659426304011&permissions=8&scope=bot) and authorize me to join you.

-You should se me in your server after this step.
+You should see me in your server after this step.
 Look for Dispatcher on the online list.

 ![Screenshot of Discord](https://i.imgur.com/0SpiYhf.png)